-A professional dental cleaning is sometimes called "dental prophylaxis" in cases of mild disease (because it is a preventive procedure).
-When dental disease is significant, the professional dental cleaning may be considered "periodontal treatment".
+Professional dental cleaning is sometimes called "dental prophylaxis" in cases of mild disease (because it is a preventive procedure).
+When dental disease is significant, professional dental cleaning may be considered "periodontal treatment."
 Most vet offices will simply nickname the procedure a "dental."

-Much like your own routine visits to the dentist, a professional dental cleaning involves thorough scaling of the teeth, close inspection of the teeth, gums and mouth and polishing of the teeth.
-However, one cannot expect a dog to open wide and say "ahh."
+Much like your own routine visits to the dentist, a professional dental cleaning involves thorough scaling of the teeth, polishing of the teeth, and close inspection of the teeth, gums, and mouth.
 No dog will let people tinker around in his mouth with water and metal tools.
 Therefore, general anesthesia is necessary to do a proper dental cleaning and oral examination.

 While veterinarians strive to make anesthesia as safe as possible, it is not without risk.
 Animals with underlying health conditions will be at greater risk for anesthetic complications.
 Therefore, most vets recommend lab work before a dental cleaning.

 Normal lab results assure your vet that anesthesia poses the lowest risk possible.
-Abnormal lab results will let your vet know that anesthesia protocols need adjustment, or that it may not be safe to use anesthesia on your dog at all.
-This will also allow your vet to begin treatment for something you may have never known about until it was too late.
+Abnormal lab results will let your vet know that anesthesia protocols need adjustment or that it may not be safe to use anesthesia on your dog at all.
+This will also allow your vet to begin treatment for an illness of which you weren't yet aware.

 During the procedure, your dog's anesthesia level will be maintained and adjusted by veterinary technicians as well as the veterinarian.
-In addition, all vital signs will be closely monitored to ensure that your dog is not at risk of complications, but that he is also not awake or feeling the procedure.
+In addition, all vital signs will be closely monitored to ensure that your dog is not at risk of complications and that the pup is also not awake or feeling the procedure.

 Dental Extractions and Special Treatments

-In some cases, your veterinarian will determine that one or more teeth have too much disease and must be removed.
+In some cases, your veterinarian will determine that one or more teeth are too diseased and must be removed.
 This includes teeth that are loose, fractured, or otherwise unhealthy.
 Extracting a tooth may be fast and simple, especially if the tooth is already loose.
-However, a dental extraction is often an extensive surgical procedure if the diseased tooth is not loose.
+A dental extraction could also be an extensive surgical procedure if the diseased tooth is not loose.

 The Cost of a Professional Dental Cleaning

-Most of you already know that owning a dog is not cheap.
-However, we love our dogs and want the best for them.
-The cost of a professional dental cleaning varies by region and from vet to vet.
+The cost of a professional dental cleaning varies by region and vet.
 It also depends on the amount of dental work your dog needs.
-In general, you should expect the full cost of a dental cleaning to fall between $300-600 depending on the severity of dental disease and the age/size of your dog.
+In general, you should expect the full cost of a dental cleaning to fall between $300 and $700 depending on the severity of dental disease and the age/size of your dog.
 Be aware that extractions and special treatments will add to the overall cost, sometimes by several hundred dollars.